Improving Central Avenue

 Based on community input and review guidance from municipal partners, GObike will implement changes to the roadway to make the experience of using Central Avenue safer and more accessible for pedestrians, bicyclists, micro-mobility users, and drivers.
 Potential tools that GObike will consider using include temporary infrastructure, such as painted bumpouts, crosswalks, bollards, rubber curbs, signage, bike lane improvements, and more.
 All changes will be designed by our Complete Streets Engineer, Jim Jones, who is a licensed engineer with over 30 years of experience in municipal roadway design.
 Designs will also be reviewed by the municipality that has jurisdiction over the project location, and implementation will be permitted prior to the start of work.

-Community residents and visitors are encouraged to inform this process through an online survey and interactive map where comments can be made about specific locations.
+Community residents and visitors are encouraged to inform this process through an online survey and interactive map where comments could be made about specific locations.

-You can also provide your email using the button below.
+You can provide your email using the button below.

 Timeline